redhat-partner-solutions/crucible/docs/pipeline_into_the_details.md

 __Note__: Time for the above procedure is about 1.5hr, on Bare Metal Servers.

-#### COMING SOON:
+#### COMING SOON(inprogress):

-Apply a workload configuration manifests:

-Persistent Storage
+Integration with gitops based on kustomize images for post Install configuration.

-Consuming Agent-based Installer(BILLI) as additional Installer to use.
+Consuming Agent-based Installer(BILLI) as additional instalation method.